ctogden/write-you-a-web-crawler/README.md

 # Write You a Web Crawler

+_Write You a Web Crawler_ is a hackathon springboard project, designed to allow less experienced hackers hit the ground running.
+It was originally created by [Christopher Ogden](https://github.com/ctogden) for [Unhackathon](http://unhackathon.org) but is free to use with attribution, per the Creative Commons Attribution 4.0 License.

 ## Introduction

 This springboard project will have you build a simple web crawler in Python using the Requests library.
 Once you have implemented a basic web crawler and understand how it works, you will have numerous opportunities to expand your crawler to solve interesting problems.